spanner/radiant-taggable-extension/README.md

 * We're not so focused on tag clouds - though you can still make them - but more on archival and linking functions.
 * We replace the keywords mechanism on pages rather than adding another one.
 * Anything can be tagged.
 By default we only do pages but other extensions can participate with a single line in a model class.
-See the [paperclipped_taggable](https://github.com/spanner/radiant-paperclipped_taggable-extension) extension for an example or just put `is_taggable` at the top of a model class and see what happens.
+See the [taggable_events](https://github.com/spanner/radiant-taggable_events-extension) extension for a minimal example or just put `is_taggable` at the top of a model class and see what happens.
 * We don't use `has_many_polymorphs` (it burns!)
 * Or any of the tagging libraries: it only takes a few named_scopes
 * it's multi-site compatible: if our fork is installed then you get site-scoped tags and taggings.